KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 - The foundational current of Divine Will as motion, breath, and becoming
 - Proto-soul: an emanative impulse preceding individuated identity
-- The carrier wave of life, purpose, and return
-- Operative across all scales of motion
+- The carrier wave of life, purpose, and return — refracted across all scales of motion from L₀ through embodiment

 ### 7.2 From Stillness to Expression